 Choosing a tagline looks easy, but choosing a tagline that works well for a technology startup is surprisingly hard.
-There are several common mistakes that startups make with their tagline.
+There are several common mistakes that new startup team make when choosing their tagline.
 These are easily avoidable if you know what to look out for.

 Six criteria for a good tagline

-I usually recommend against DIY brand strategy and tagline creation (even for a bootstrapped startup).
-Like any marketing challenge, you can be too close to the problem to see the simple solutions.
-Branding can be hard to outsource because you need to live with the outcome every day but that makes it even more important to get outside help.
-That said, if it helps you to understand how the process works then I’ll share with you some boundaries of what a tagline isn’t.
+I usually recommend against DIY brand strategy even for a small startup that’s strapped for cash.
+Like any marketing challenge, you can be too close to the problem to see the best solutions.
+Branding can be hard to outsource in the early days because you need to live with the outcome every day but that makes it even more important to get outside help.
+That said, if it helps you to understand how the process works then I’m happy to share with you some criteria for what makes a good tagline.
 My hope is that this will help you assess the options presented to you by someone who does this for a living.
-If you’re determined to try it out for yourself then these secrets will also give you an idea of what you’re looking for.
+If you’re determined to try it out for yourself then these secrets will also give you an idea of what you’re looking for during the creative process.

-Lets be honest, you want a tagline hanging under your logo because your name doesn’t have enough industry recognition (yet) for people to instantly know what it is that you actually do.
+Let’s be honest, you probably need a tagline hanging under your logo because your name doesn’t have enough industry recognition (yet) for people to instantly know what it is that you actually do.
 In this case, the audience for your tagline is people who are already shopping for what you have, but don’t yet know whether or not you sell it.

-1. A tagline is not about you, it’s about the pain you solve
+1. A tagline is not about you, it’s about the pain that you solve

 I judge taglines for tech startups by the Van Signwriting test: If I see your tagline on a van or a company car, I ask myself “Do I instantly know what that company really does and whether it’s relevant to what I need?”
-A general promise about “Profitable Solutions” doesn’t focus in on a specific pain that I might already have as a potential customer.
+A general promise about “Profitable Technolgy Solutions” doesn’t focus in on a specific pain that I might already have as a potential customer or your role in solving my specific problem.

 Or to use the terminology from the Lean Startup and Business Model Generation, what is the “job” that the user is trying to do?
 Your tagline needs to address the specific “User Job” that your product helps them to get done.

-Too many tech companies get caught in same trap as the company Initech from the movie Office Space and drown their employees and customers in corporate and technology jargon.
+Too many tech companies get caught in the same trap as the company Initech from the movie Office Space and drown their employees and customers in corporate and technology jargon.
+Their fictional tagline is something like “Profitable Technology Solutions” which leaves no one any closer to knowing what the company actualy does.

-A practical and pragmatic tagline might be boring but if it explains what you do clearly enough then it can help sell widgets.
+A practical and pragmatic industry-level tagline might seem boring to you if you really wanted to focus on your company-level points-of-difference but if the tagline explains what you do clearly enough at an industry level then it can help people make real buying decisions.

 2. A tagline is not your brand essence

 BMW’s brand essence is Driving Excellence but they have never used it as a tagline.
 They have used all sort of variations ranging from “Driver’s Car” to “Driving Joy” through to the perennial “Ultimate Driving Machine”.
-But none of these external taglines full revealed their secret brand essence.
-The reason that great companies don’t wear their heart on their sleeve is that an internal brand essence is about what your vision is for the impact that you will have world.
+But none of these external taglines full revealed their secret internal brand essence.
+The reason that great companies don’t wear their hearts 100% on their sleeves is that an internal brand essence is about what your vision is for the impact that you will have world.
 For BMW, the vision remains a constant while the advertising and taglines can change over time.

-Sharing your mission, your promise and your brand in a tagline is just too much information, too early.
+Sharing your mission, your promise and your brand essence in a tagline is just too much information, too early.
 If you’ve ever done any personal development then you might have flirted with finding your life purpose.
 It’s likely to have been a variation on “Contributing to Others”, “Leaving a Legacy” or “Loving Life”.
-As powerful as a life purpose is, it would be a bit weird to walk up to a stranger at a party and say “Hi, my name is Bob and my life purpose is to spread joy in the world.
+As powerful as a life purpose is, it would be a bit weird to walk up to a stranger at a party the first time you met them and say “Hi, my name is Bob and my life purpose is to spread joy in the world.
 How’s your night going?”
 Don’t try and make your tagline convey the deepest secrets of your company or be a manifesto for changing the world.
+Keep things simple.

 3. A tagline is not your features and benefits

-If you’re asking your tagline to close a sale for you then you are being premature.
+If you’re asking your tagline to close the sale for you then you are also being premature.
 You don’t need to get your audience all the way to a purchase based only on the tagline.
 You only need your audience to be interested enough to want to find out more.
-This also means not going to far down the line of practicalities.
+This also means not going too far down the line of practicalities.
 The goal of a tagline is to stimulate interest.
 The individual features and benefits of your product are not relevant yet.
-Stick to being specific about the industry you serve and the pain you solve.
+Stick to being specific about the industry that you serve and the pain that you solve.

 4. A tagline doesn’t need to cover everything you do

 Most tech companies sell a range of products and services.
-Even when you’re small there will still be a mix of off-the-shelf products, custom-builds and even a bit of consulting.
-I hate taglines that are a shopping list of things that a company sells.
+Even when you’re small there will still be a mix of off-the-shelf products, custom-builds and maybe even a little bit of consulting.
+I hate taglines that are a shopping list of all the things that a company sells.
 Pick whichever service you are best at, get the best margin on, or that best defines your position the market.
 A tagline should help you focus.
+I like to think of a tagline like the central tent-pole of a large circus tent.
+The tent itself might cover everything that you do, but the tent-pole just has to provide a central focal point.

 5. A tagline is not a vague promise about the outcomes you sell

-I rant alot about how technology companies jump to selling the Why without explaining the What or the How.
-If your tagline has the words “solution” or “profit” in it then you have made a grave error in the psychology of how people buy products.
+I rant a lot about how technology companies jump to selling the Why without explaining the What or the How.
+If your tagline has the words “solution” or “profit” in it then you have probably made a grave error in the psychology of how people buy products.
 Sure, you might provide “Enterprise Technology Solutions that Increase Profitability.”
 But so do photocopiers and Human Resource software processes.
 If you try to sell only the outcome then your tagline will be too vague to be useful.
-The old advertising adage that you should “Sell the hole, not drill.” only works if people know what “drills” are.
-If your startup is in a new category then people may not know that they want a “hole” yet.
-Your tagline just needs to convey what you do not why.
+The old advertising adage that you should “Sell the hole, not drill.” or that you should “Sell the sizzle, not just the sausage.” only works if people know what “drills” and “sausages” are in the first place.
+If your startup is in a whole new product category then people may not actually know that they want a hole or a sausage yet.
+Your tagline just needs to convey what you do, it doesn’t need to covey why you do it.

 6. A tagline is does not have to be unique